Digilent/digilent-vivado-scripts/README.md

 ## Python Script
 A front-end script, git_vivado.py, is provided to parse command line arguments and call into Vivado at the command line.
 This script has three subcommands: "checkout", "checkin", and "release".
 Each of these subcommands has its own help menu, which explains the arguments that can be passed to the script, as well as show what the default values of each of these arguments will be.
 All paths passed to the script are assumed to be relative to the current working directory.
 ### Checkout
 This subcommand calls into digilent_vivado_checkout.tcl in order to create a Vivado project, in the form of an XPR file, using the sources and scripts contained in the project repository.
 It takes up to three additional arguments: a path to the XPR file to be created ('-x'), a path to the repository to use to create the XPR ('-r'), and the version number of the Vivado installation to be used ('-v').
-Use the "help" interface by calling "python git_vivado.py checkout -h" for more information and to view the script's default arguments.
+Use the "help" interface by calling "python3 git_vivado.py checkout -h" for more information and to view the script's default arguments.
 Note that
 ### Checkin
 This subcommand calls into digilent_vivado_checkin.tcl in order to collect sources and generate needed scripts from a Vivado project into the repository structure described below.
 It takes up to three additional arguments: a path to the project's XPR file ('-x'), a path to the repository to check sources into ('-r'), and the version number of the Vivado installation to be used ('-v').
-Use the "help" interface by calling "python git_vivado.py checkin -h" for more information and to view the script's default arguments.
+Use the "help" interface by calling "python3 git_vivado.py checkin -h" for more information and to view the script's default arguments.
 Note that sources do not need to be added local to a Vivado project in order to be detected by this script.
 ### Release
 This subcommand is not fully implemented.
 A release Archive must be manually created, as described in the "Workflows" section below.